 Common treatment options for salivary gland cancer include:

+Sometimes more than one type of treatment is used.
 Which treatment option(s) might be best for you depends on many factors, including the type, grade, and stage of the cancer; your overall health; the chances of curing the disease; the impact of the treatment on functions like speech, chewing, and swallowing; and your own personal preferences.

 Depending on your situation, you may have different types of doctors on your treatment team:

 Many other specialists may be involved in your care as well, including physician assistants, nurse practitioners, nurses, nutrition specialists, speech therapists, physical therapists, swallowing specialists, occupational therapists, social workers, and other health professionals.